 Any risks are greatly reduced when you rely on the experts at dental clinic in Astoria, NY.
 Some minor discomfort should be expected, particularly if you get implants.
 And you could be sensitive to extreme temperatures in the food and drinks you consume for a short period.

 Infection or abscess may form, and while it’s extremely rare, it does require immediate attention.
 You also may discover that you have an allergic reaction to the materials used to create the crown.
 Allergies to various metals are more common.

 Your dental crown cost depends on how much your insurance covers.
 The choice of material for the crown, as well as how many teeth need to be covered with a tooth cap, plays a significant role in your dental crown cost too.
 Additional treatments, like root canals and implants, also add to the overall dental crown cost.

 Avoid grinding your teeth and biting into ice to prevent damage to your investment.
 With a good daily oral health routine that includes brushing, flossing and bi-annual cleanings, your new dental crown can last for 15 years or longer.

 Do you have any questions about dental crowns?
-For more information or to schedule an appointment with the best cosmetic dentist in Astoria, Queens, NY, please contact our dentistry office for a consultation.
+For more information or to schedule an appointment with the best dentist in Astoria, Queens, NY, please contact our dentistry office for a consultation.